takmin/DataAugmentation/readme.txt

 - rotation around Z axis (yaw angle)
 - rotation around Y axis (pitch angle)
 - rotation around X axis (roll angle)
-- gause noise
+- Gauss noise
-- gause blur
+- Gauss blur

 The coordinate system is that X axis is horizontal, Y axis is vertical, and Z axis = optical axis of camera in an image.